 Ponomareva: During the preparation for the flight and during the flight itself we had conversations with Korolev on the launching pad.
 It is well known that Korolev's attitude toward the presence of women at work and especially on the launching pad was very negative.
 He believed that on a launching pad, like on a ship, a woman brings misfortune.
 But toward us he acted with kindness.
 Perhaps he realized that our training was not easy; it was hard and even dangerous.
 He told us: "Don't be upset that you did not fly today.
 More important, more complex, more interesting flights await you."
 I am talking about myself and about Tereshkova's first back-up, Irina Solov'eva.
 We had mixed feelings: on the one hand, there was hope, on the other, skepticism.
 It was clear that women's role in cosmonautics had no prospects for the future.
 There were no specific tasks for women.
-The main task - priority - was fulfilled, and men would handle the rest.
+The main task - establishing the Soviet priority - was fulfilled, and the men would handle the rest.

 Ponomareva: No, on the Vostok there was no "return" secret code, that is, for communications from Earth to the spacecraft.
 Neither it was on the Soyuz; most likely, they talked in the open.

 Gerovitch: Was there a special code for the request to switch to manual control?
 Was the cosmonaut allowed to use such words?